justinpajak/Sum_SGX/README.md

 	- Contents of dec.txt and data.txt should be the same

 <hr/>
-2. Generate a random float for n users aand encrypt data in t different files, where t is the number of threads.
+2. Generate a random float for n users, segment data, encrypt data in t different files, where t is the number of threads.

 	1. ~/Sum_SGX$ ./scripts/gen.py -n 1000000 -t 2

+	- Script also updates aggsum.manifest.template for t encrypted files

 <hr/>
 3. Run SGX Aggregated Sum Program - Multithreaded